nvaws/saa-c03/newLab.md

+***Activity 01: Creating a static website***

 Downoad this [zip](https://github.com/nvaws/planetup/archive/refs/heads/main.zip) file Create a new bucket in any region of your choice
 Click on the bucket name
 Click on upload
-Drag and Drop the index.html and assets folder, click on upload Go to Permission, modify the Block public access and uncheck the box confirm/save Update bucket policy to make your website publiclly readable Bucket Policy: update the bucket name in the below policy and paste
+Drag and Drop the index.html and assets folder, click on upload
+Go to Permission, modify the Block public access and uncheck the box confirm/save
+Update bucket policy to make your website publiclly readable
+Bucket Policy: update the bucket name in the below policy and paste
 ```
 {
     "Version": "2012-10-17",